Healthcare and medical

 - Complementary and allied practitioners operating under voluntary codes of practice

-AIcpdS supports these sectors by providing independent CPD accreditation and verification, ensuring education programs meet consistent national benchmarks for quality, transparency, and ethical delivery, even where formal regulation is not yet mandated.
+AIcpdS supports self-regulated sectors by providing independent CPD accreditation and verification, ensuring education programs meet consistent national benchmarks for quality, transparency, and ethical delivery.

 Aligning with national regulations